-The role of a GAL is to make decisions that protect or promote the interests of the person they are appointed to (the client).
+The role of a GAL is to make decisions that protect and promote the interests of the person they are appointed to (the client).
 They are an independent advocate and provide a link between the client and the client's legal representative.
 It is important to note that a GAL does not act as a lawyer.
+A GAL is authorised to make decisions in the best interests of the client.